Long overlooked by beach goers bound for Baja California’s smaller surf hamlets, for decades the city of La Paz seemed like a bit of an underdog.

 During peak season, expect prices to surge and all but the most remote beaches to be crowded.
 Whale watching season runs from January to March, when the temperatures tend to be mild.

 The summer months can be unpleasant, with hot days and occasionally brutal storms.
-Prices tend to bottom out around August, when discounts try to woo in travelers despite the lousy weather.
+It is at this time of the year that La Paz (Mexico) weather is toughest, but because of this prices tend to bottom out around August, when discounts try to woo in travelers despite the lousy weather.

 By September, expect plenty of rain and gray skies (which is, nonetheless, the time of the year when we visited.
 We were lucky and had decent weather during our five days).